willcl-ark/lntenna-python/README.md

 1) When MESH1 receives the quote response, it will parse the BOLT11 invoice and compare it with hardcoded blockstream blocksat node pubkeys from `config.ini`, and then also compare the invoice `payment_hash` with the Submarine Swap `redeem_script`.
 It will then present the MESH1 terminal with an input to confirm price (combined total of blocksat quote + swap fees).

 1) When MESH1 agrees to the cost by entering `y`, MESH1 node will connect to local bitcoind instance and create the appropriate transaction using `bitcoin_rpc.sendtoaddress(address, amount)`.
-This transaction will not be broadcast immediately due to the bitcoin.conf setting `walletbroadcast=0`, but you will see local balance reduced by amount depending on what UTXOs were consumed.
+This transaction will not be broadcast immediately due to the bitcoin.conf setting `walletbroadcast=0`, but you will see local balance reduced by an amount depending on the total of the UTXOs that were consumed.

 1) The txid and tx_hex will then automatically be returned via jumbo message to GATEWAY, who will attempt to broadcast it using `bitcoin_rpc.sendrawtx(tx_hex)` if bitcoind is running, otherwise it will broadcast it back via the submarineswaps.org `broadcast_tx` API call.